pdpagdatoon/A02/README.md

 ## 4. Set Up Git in VS Code
 1. Open VS Code and install the **GitHub Pull Requests and Issues** extension from the Extensions Marketplace.
 2. Open VS Code’s built-in terminal
-3. Navigate to your project folder: cd path/to/your/project
+3. Navigate to your project folder using "cd path/to/your/project"

 ## 5. Initialize a Git Repository
 1. Initialize a new **repository** using "git init"